Eldoov/java-practice/README.md

-# java-practice
+# Java Practice
-All the java algorithms wrote for practice
+All the java algorithms are written for practice.

+Include: CS-342, CS-566